gsec/eZchat/docs/references.md

 ```
 - In `eZchat` directory, run `nosetests_cover` from cmdline.
 You should be able
   to get code coverage to 100 % with appropriate tests.
+- Functions which really don't make sense to be tested can get a `def
+  function(): # pragma: no cover`

 Markdown
 ========